Abelian instances of nonabelian symplectic reduction: Equivalent symplectic reductions

 \subsection{Preliminaries.}

 Let $(M,\omega)$ be a symplectic manifold.
-We briefly recall the Marsden-Weinstein-Meyer symplectic reduction scheme \cite{MW74,Meyer}.
+We briefly recall the Marsden-Weinstein-Meyer symplectic reduction scheme \cite{MW74,meyer}.
 We refer the reader to the book \cite{stages} for details and proofs.

-Let $\G$ be a Lie group and suppose that $\G$ defines free and proper smooth action on $M$ that will be denoted by $(g,m)\mapsto g\cdot m$.
+Let $\G$ be a Lie group and suppose that $\G$ defines a free and proper smooth action on $M$, which will be denoted by $(g,m)\mapsto g\cdot m$.
 We say that the action is {\bf \textit{Hamiltonian}} if the map $M\to M$, $m\mapsto g\cdot m$, is a symplectic diffeomorphism for all $g\in \G$, and the action possesses an equivariant momentum map